KC99: Translanguaging Translated into Simplified Chinese

 Work for CID:

 Mohammed Guamguami wrote KC99: Translanguaging and translated it into French and ArabicKC100: Transcultural Communication and translated that into French and ArabicKC102: Inclusive Communication and translated that into French, and KC103: Geoculture.
 He is now translating earlier concepts into French; already published are KC1: Intercultural Dialogue, KC2:Cosmopolitanism, KC3: Intercultural CompetenceKC4: Coordinated Management of Meaning, KC5: Intercultural Communication, KC6: Intercultural Capital, KC7: Intergroup Relations DialogueKC8: Intercultural Dialogue, KC10: Cross-cultural Dialogue, KC11: Intercultural Discourse and Communication, KC12: Third Culture KidsKC13: Language EcologyKC14: Dialogue, KC15: Cultural Pluralism, KC16: MigrationKC17: Multilingualism, KC18: Intractable Conflict, KC19: Multiculturalism, KC21: Reflexivity, KC22: Cultural Identity, KC26: Global-Local Dialectic, KC32: Ethno-Political Conflict, KC36: Counter-narrativeKC39: Otherness and the Other(s), KC41: Yuan, KC46: Politeness, and KC49: Intersectionality.
 In addition, he has translated concepts into Arabic, including KC2: CosmopolitanismKC4: Coordinated Management of MeaningKC5: Intercultural CommunicationKC6: Intercultural CapitalKC7: IGR Dialogue, and KC12: Third Culture Kids.
 And he wrote Constructing Intercultural Dialogues #12: Transcultural Education in Context.
-He also participated in a CID/UNESCO focus group for the Futures of Education Initiative.
+He also participated in a CID/UNESCO focus group for the Futures of Education Initiative, and will be participating in an expert group organized by the Center.

 CFP Languaging in Times of Change (UK)